jcherven/jummidark.vim/README.md

 This fork adds:

-- Statusbar colors
+- Statusline colors that make it clear which split you're working in
+- Tabline, tab, and split borders that make it clear where your splits are
-- Different cursor, cursorline, and number column colors
+- Subtle but unmistakable cursor, cursorline, and number column colors
-- Different visual mode highlight color
+- Subtle but distinct visual mode highlight color
 - A more contrasty pmenu color
-- A slightly contrasted message area background
+- A slightly contrasted message/cmd area background that doesn't get confused with your buffer contents when expanded
 - Some language specific changes:
   - Color of HTML attribute values are adjusted for differentiation